Mesothelioma Fatigue and Muscle Weakness

 Those with mesothelioma, like most cancers, experience fatigue and muscle weakness.
-The cancer itself, its symptoms, treatments, lack of activity, poor sleep, and other factors can cause fatigue and muscle loss.
+The cancer itself, symptoms, treatments, lack of activity, poor sleep, and other factors can cause fatigue and muscle loss.
 Addressing these can help increase energy.

-Fatigue and Weakness Often Accompany Cancer
+Fatigue and Muscle Weakness in Cancer Patients

 Mesothelioma patients are not alone in feeling weak, tired, and lethargic; these are typical symptoms among cancer patients of all types.
-While similar and related, the symptoms are not exactly the same:[1]
+While similar and related, the symptoms are not the same:[1]

 - Fatigue.
 Everyone knows what it feels like to be tired or to lack energy, but fatigue is the extreme version.
 Even with adequate sleep and rest, fatigue can be a problem, making it difficult to do anything.
 Between 80% and 100% of cancer patients experience fatigue.